Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 To illustrate the service I will take a real Twitter thread on web and show a fake result that looks like the final page.

-For that I will use medium.com as an inspiration (design side) and Photoshop to copy/paste elements from Twitter and make the illusion working.
+For that I will use medium.com as an inspiration (for the design side) and Photoshop to copy/paste elements from Twitter and make the illusion working.

 I am not a pro of Photoshop 😆